MarkMiller37/openSYDE_Linux/README.md

 * Upgrade to Qt 6.6

 Status:
-* GUI builds and basic workflows look useable
+* GUI, CAN Monitor, SYDE Coder C build
-* GUI projects can be loaded and saved
+* GUI basic workflows look useable
 * Dashboard connect via CAN results in messages being seen on virtual socket CAN
   * no full communication cycle done
-* CAN Monitor builds
+* CAN Monitor
   * UI looks good
   * GUI Dashboard connect services can be seen in trace Window on virtual socket CAN
   * Sending between multiple instances of CAN Monitor looks good
 * GUI has not been verified to still build and behave as expected on Windows
 * GUI and CAN Monitor projects were converted to cmake
-* SYDE Coder C not touched yet
+* Communication via Ethernet not checked

 Used tool versions:
 * Ubuntu: 23.10